 Just as there is no limitation on the kind of fabric a bomber jacket can be made of, so too is there no limits on the colors or styles, or even details that a bomber jacket should or shouldn’t have.
 It’s all up to you…the wearer.

 Similarly, bomber jackets can be worn as casual as can be imagined or dressed up to suit anything from smart-casual attire to semi-formal engagements.
-The latter being one that requires user discretion.
+The latter is one that requires user discretion.

 All in all, bomber jackets have indeed surpassed the passage of time to be just as popular and one of the most acquired wardrobes essential as it was ages ago.